samuel-walters/docker/README.md

 * Deleted: A container in a dead state

+## Why Docker?

+After more than a decade in use, Docker remains the de facto container standard because of its ability to integrate with a broad array of tools and platforms, such as Kubernetes.

+Docker features a virtual production environment known as a container that can be easily shared with others.

+Compresses images easier, reducing their storage capacity by up to 4 times.
+(1GB to 250MB).

 ### Docker commands

 * Windows users should use `alias docker="winpty docker"` for the below commands to work.